Prince Eugene of Savoy: Hôtel de Soissons

-From the age of ten, Eugene had been brought up for a career in the church since he was the youngest of his family.
-Eugene's appearance was not impressive — "He was never good-looking …" wrote the Duchess of Orléans, "It is true that his eyes are not ugly, but his nose ruins his face; he has two large teeth which are visible at all times" According to the duchess, who was married to Louis XIV's bisexual brother, the Duke of Orléans, Eugene lived a life of "debauchery" and belonged to a small, effeminate set that included the famous cross-dresser abbé François-Timoléon de Choisy.
+From the age of ten, Eugene had been brought up for a career in the church, in line with expectations for the youngest son.
+Elizabeth Charlotte, Duchess of Orléans, known for her satirical letters and her hostility toward those who opposed the French crown, described him unfavourably, writing that he was "never good looking" and criticising his features.
+In the same retrospective commentary, she claimed he had lived a life of "debauchery" and associated with what she described as an "effeminate” circle", including figures such as the Abbé de Choisy.
+These remarks were made decades later, after Eugene had entered the service of France’s principal enemy, the Habsburgs.

 In February 1683, to the surprise of his family, the 19-year-old Eugene declared his intention of joining the army.
-Eugene applied directly to Louis XIV for command of a company in French service, but the King—who had shown no compassion for Olympia's children since her disgrace—refused him out of hand.
+Eugene applied directly to Louis XIV for command of a company in French service, but the King who was said to dislike Eugene's appearance and who had shown no compassion for Olympia's children since her disgrace—refused him out of hand.
 "The request was modest, not so the petitioner", he remarked.
 "No one else ever presumed to stare me out so insolently."
 Whatever the case, Louis XIV's choice would cost him dearly twenty years later, for it would be precisely Eugene, in collaboration with the Duke of Marlborough, who would defeat the French army at Blenheim, a decisive battle which checked French military supremacy and political power.

 Denied a military career in France, Eugene decided to seek service abroad.
 One of Eugene's brothers, Louis Julius, had entered Imperial service the previous year, but he had been immediately killed fighting the Ottoman Empire in 1683.
-When news of his death reached Paris, Eugene decided to travel to Austria in the hope of taking over his brother's command.
-It was not an unnatural decision: his cousin, Louis of Baden, was already a leading general in the Imperial army, as was a more distant cousin, Maximilian II Emanuel, Elector of Bavaria.
-On the night of 26 July 1683, Eugene left Paris and headed east.
+As soon as news of his death reached Paris, Eugene decided to immediately travel to Austria in the hope of taking over his brother's command.
+It was not an unnatural decision: his first cousin, Louis of Baden, was already a leading general in the Imperial army, as was a more distant cousin, Maximilian II Emanuel, Elector of Bavaria.
+13 days after his brother's death, on the night of 26 July 1683, Eugene left Paris and headed east.
+Some accounts state that Eugene travelled in disguise, reportedly dressed as a woman, and was accompanied by his cousin Louis Armand I, Prince of Conti.
 Years later, in his memoirs, Eugene recalled his early years in France:

 Great Turkish War

 By May 1683, the Ottoman threat to Emperor Leopold I's capital, Vienna, was very evident.
 The Grand Vizier, Kara Mustafa Pasha—encouraged by Imre Thököly's Magyar rebellion—had invaded Hungary with between 100,000 and 200,000 men; within two months approximately 90,000 were beneath Vienna's walls.
-With the 'Turks at the gates', the Emperor fled for the safe refuge of Passau up the Danube, a more distant and secure part of his dominion.
+With the 'Turks at the gates', the Emperor fled for the safe refuge of Passau up the Danube.
 It was at Leopold I's camp that Eugene arrived in mid-August.